yuvasri-07/7.-FREQUENCY-RESPONSE-OF-SERIES-AND-PARALLEL-RESONANCE-CIRCUITS/README.md

 **RESULT:**

-Thus the phenomenon of resonance in RLC circuit was studied and the following were determined using Multisim Simulator.
+Thus the phenomenon of resonance in RLC circuit was studied and the following were determined using LTspice Simulator.